India–North Macedonia relations: History

 India co-sponsored the United Nations General Assembly Resolution to admit North Macedonia to the United Nations.
 Diplomatic and consular relations between India and Republic of Macedonia were established on 9 February 1995.

-Republic of Macedonia appointed an Indian businessman in New Delhi to serve as Republic of Macedonia's Honorary Consul in 2006.
+the Republic of Macedonia appointed an Indian businessman in New Delhi to serve as Republic of Macedonia's Honorary Consul in 2006.
 The Embassy of Republic of Macedonia in New Delhi was opened on 7 October 2008.
 The Embassy was registered under the country's former constitutional name of Republic of Macedonia, rather than its United Nations reference, the Former Yugoslav Republic of Macedonia.
 India had officially referred to the country as the Republic of Macedonia, despite objection from Greece, before the Prespa agreement.
 North Macedonia appointed an Honorary Consul in Kolkata in 2009, and subsequently appointed Honorary Consuls in Mumbai, Chennai, and Bangalore.
 India appointed an Honorary Consul in Republic of Macedonia in 2008.
 The Embassy of India in Sofia, Bulgaria is jointly accredited to Republic of Macedonia.

 Foreign Minister of Republic of Macedonia Antonio Milososki visited India in January 2009, becoming the first government official of Republic of Macedonia to visit the country.
 Prime Minister of Republic of Macedonia Nikola Gruevski, accompanied by Deputy Prime Minister and Finance Minister Zoran Stavreski and several other ministers, visited India in March 2012 becoming the first Prime Minister of Republic of Macedonia to visit the country.
 Stavreski, and several other ministers, visited the country again in October 2012.
 Gruevski, Stavreski and other ministers visited the country again in January 2015 to attend the Vibrant Gujarat and CII-Partnership Summits.
 National Assembly President Trajko Veljanoski led a parliamentary delegation on a visit to India in March 2013.
 Foreign Minister of North Macedonia Nikola Poposki visited New Delhi and Agra in December 2013.
 The two countries signed a Double Taxation Avoidance Agreement and an MoU on Cooperation between the Diplomatic Academy of the Ministry of Foreign Affairs of North Macedonia and the Foreign Service Institute during the visit on 17 December.

 From India, the highest level visits to North Macedonia have been at the level of minister of state.
 Minister of State for External Affairs Preneet Kaur, and a CII business delegation, visited North Macedonia on 10–11 July 2012 becoming the first Indian minister to visit the country.
 Kaur met with Foreign Minister Nikola Poposki, Deputy Prime Minister and Finance Minister Zoran Stavrevski, and Chairman of the Committee on Foreign Policy Antonio Milososki.

 Citizens of North Macedonia are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.
 Several diplomats from North Macedonia have also attended the Professional Course for Foreign Diplomats (PCFD) programme run by the Foreign Service Institute.